Nice to meet you.

 Now that you know your IP address, have you ever thought why you should know what your IP address is?
 And why it’s important from a cyber security standpoint that you should keep it a secret (hence these blurred out screenshots)?
 Well, that’s simple, too.

-If a hacker has access to your personal IP address or your company’s IP address, they can potentially cause damage to the network.
+If a hacker has access to your personal or company IP address, they can potentially damage the network.

-It’s also important to consider that if your IP address falls into the hands of a hacker that knows the inner workings of geolocation technology, they can track down the physical location of your company’s office, or your home, and all of the devices connected.
+It’s also important to consider that if your IP address falls into the hands of a hacker who knows the inner workings of geolocation technology, they can track down the physical location of your company’s office, your home, and all of the connected devices.

-Keeping your IP address secure is just one of the reasons you should be investing in top-notch cyber security providers.
+Keeping your IP address secure is just one reason to invest in top-notch cyber security providers.
 If you’re unsure which one would be best for your company, check out our comprehensive list and everything you need to know about your options.